bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 2. They are not trained on these tasks, and may struggle to identify the objects you care about or cope with your artistic style.
 3. They may change out from underneath you, as a new version of the model rolls out.

-Training your own model to do this (probably via finetuning) may seem appealing, but is not for the faint of heart.
+Training your own model to do this (probably via fine-tuning) may seem appealing, but is not for the faint of heart.
 There are a huge number of potential failure modes: your style and features are a moving target, false positives are frustrating time-sinks, the investment in both expertise and hardware needed to do this well is quite large, etc.

 Like always, keep your testing as simple as possible.

-#### Know When To Test Logic Instead
+#### Know When to Test Logic Instead

 Before investing in graphical testing infrastructure, ask yourself: **can this be tested without looking at pixels?**